Mamoon794/employee-handbook/README.md

   * Create a company
   * Subscribe to a paid plan
   * Access all features available to administrators and financers

-## Access the App

-The app can be accessed at https://employee-handbook-app.vercel.app/.

 ## Instructions/Features